Amirarsalan-sn/Finite-potential-wall/README.md

 ## Conclusion
 In this article, the Finite Potential Wall problem was studied and analysed.
 The eigenstates of hamiltonian were calculated along with the relationship between the coefficients inside each.
 The normalization factor was specified and two proofs were given for that.
-After that, a minimum error wave packet was created as the initial state, then, the coefficients of each eigenfunction inside the superposition was explicitly evaluated.
-Knowing all of these equations and formulas, enables us to simulate the movement of a minimum error wave packet (with average monemtum of $\overline{p}$) along with its interaction with the potential wall demonstrating the quantum tunneling phenomenon.
+After that, a minimum uncertainty wave packet was created as the initial state, then, the coefficients of each eigenfunction inside the superposition was explicitly evaluated.
+Knowing all of these equations and formulas, enables us to simulate the movement of a minimum uncertainty wave packet (with average monemtum of $\overline{p}$) along with its interaction with the potential wall demonstrating the quantum tunneling phenomenon.

 ## Simple Demonstration